taco3064/btse-order-book/README.md

 - **TypeScript** 🦕 - Ensuring type safety and better developer experience
 - **Tailwind CSS** 🎨 - Utility-first CSS framework for styling

+## Code Quality & Git Hooks

+This project uses **Husky** to enforce code quality at commit time.
+Before each commit, the following checks run automatically:

+- **ESLint**: Ensures code follows best practices and coding standards.
+- **TypeScript Compiler (`tsc`)**: Ensures type safety and prevents type errors.

+If any check fails, the commit will be blocked until the issues are fixed.

 ## Folder Structure

 This project follows a structured approach for organizing files and components:<br/>